rramo012/boldgrid-editor/readme.txt

 = 1.5.2 In Progress =
 * New Feature:                  Control for hiding and showing page titles.
+* New Feature:                  Escape now closes an open panel.

 = 1.5.1 =
 * New Feature:                  Allow customization of HR element.